Trees 101: Everything You Need To Know About the Ash Tree

 What Are the Threats to Ash Trees?
 What Diseases Affect Ash Trees?

 The ash tree is threatened by several pests, including the emerald ash borer and ash dieback.
-The emerald ash borer is a destructive beetle that has killed millions of ash trees in North America since its discovery in 2002.
+The emerald ash borer is a destructive beetle with no known natural enemies that has killed millions of ash trees in North America since its discovery in 2002.
 If think you have emerald ash borer, please read more on our blog here and then contact us today.

 Taking Care of Your Ash Tree